 Cambodia Town is also home to a large Latino population and most of the bars in the area, like El Sauz, Mexcala Bar, Trojan III and Zacatecas, cater primarily to them.
 The restaurants evince more variety, including, of course, many Mexican, “Thai Chinese Cambodian,” and others, including Siem Reap, Lily Bakery & Food Express, Bamboo Island, Daily Sandwiches & Battombong, 24 Seven Donut (the only donut shop!?), Kim’s Deli, Fantastic Pizza, Thai Rosmanee, Pho Thanh Lich, Tacos Y Mariscos Puente, Pho Hanh, Cafe Phuong Vy (or Vi), New Panda, Chinese King BBQ and Long-Xuyen Billiards & Coffee.

-The music scene in Cambodia Town is centered around live performance and, although I saw a couple carrying their tro down Anaheim, to catch performers like Lim Molyna, Chaiya, Chhim Sreyneang, Choeun Oudom, Chhom Chhorvin, Chhoeun Oudom, Coleen Deekan, Darany, Dariya, Hem Vannak, Jolida, King Soriya, Meas Somaly, Phea, Rithy, Romaly, Sabda, Sok Srey Lalin or Sothy, you should hit go to a venue like Golden Villa, New Paradise, Hak Heang or La Lune.
-There’s also a DIY Khmer rap scene, represented by artists like praCH Ly.
+The music scene in Cambodia Town is centered around live performance and, although I saw a couple carrying their tro down Anaheim, to catch performers like Lim Molyna, Chaiya, Chhim Sreyneang, Choeun Oudom, Chhom Chhorvin, Coleen Deekan, Darany, Dariya, Hem Vannak, Jolida, King Soriya, Meas Somaly, Phea, Pov Phirun, Rithy, Ram Roeun, Romaly, Sabda, Sok Srey Lalin, Sothy, Un Sophal, or others you should hit go to a venue like Golden Villa, New Paradise, Hak Heang or La Lune.
+There’s also a local Khmer rap scene, represented by artists like praCH Ly among others (I'm sure -- hit me with additions).

 There are several other ways to experience Cambodian culture in and around Cambodia Town.
 The first Cambodian Arts and Handicrafts Exhibition took place last year and may become an annual event.
 There is a parade down Anaheim on Cambodian New Year.
 The Anniversary of Cambodia Town's Designation is recognized in July.
 There’s also the Khmer Arts Academy and the Kok Thlok dance troupe.